mschwld/rtasks.vim/README.md

 - the history file should reference the filename of the tasks file
 - folding, getting more structure to the file
 - create options to configure

+# Syntax highlighting
+Days, which are the present day or days in the past, will be highlighted in a red color.
+Every other date will appear in green color.
+Dates using a wrong, or better, not yet supported format, will be highlighted with a red background.

+# Limitations
+I failed to find a good solution for coloring past dates.
+I have build regular expressions here, so i hard-coded past years.
+There should be a better way of handling this.
+At least this plugin should support a much larger range of past dates without hard-coding them.